one-dark/jetbrains-one-dark-theme/README.md

 ## Configuration

-After setting up the theme, you can configure the appearance of the syntax highlighting of the theme.
+After set up, you can configure the appearance of the syntax highlighting of the theme.

-Go to `Preferences | Appearance & Behavior | One Dark Theme` where you have various appearance settings to configure at your disposal.
+Go to `Preferences | Appearance & Behavior | One Dark Theme` where you have various appearance settings at your disposal.

 ![Theme configurations](./docs/screenshots/theme-configuration.png)